- Acute Lymphoblastic Leukemia (ALL)

 Get the facts about Acute Lymphoblastic Leukemia (ALL) and how our research projects are making a difference.

-In spite of Anna's typical boundless energy, she had recurring fevers that would come and go daily.
+In spite of Anna's typical boundless energy as a child, she had recurring fevers that would come and go daily.
 Her energy began to fade, which was highly unusual for this hyperactive child.
 She had just started kindergarten.
 When the nurse sent her home with a fever, she was taken to the pediatrician to try to determine what was wrong.
 Initially they were told that her swollen spleen was due to mono, but that didn't sit right with Anna’s parents.
-Could a five-year-old really get mono?
+Could a 5-year-old really get mono?
 Supposing it was possible, but wanting to be completely certain, she was taken to the nearest children's hospital ER.
 After many hours of blood draws, tests and waiting, her parents were told the earth-shattering news that she had leukemia.
 Anna’s mother Ruth remembers nodding along as the doctor continued to speak, but hearing less of what he was saying.
 Shortly thereafter Ruth began to pass out and the staff ran in with a second gurney to put her on and lay next to Anna.
 After regaining her composure, the team took them upstairs to the PICU where Anna would stay for the next 10 days or so, followed by several days in the pediatric ward to start her treatment.
 They soon learned that her liver was also enlarged and that she had kidney stones from her extremely high white blood-cell counts, which complicated her early treatment.

-Anna was part of a study for high risk T cell ALL.
+Anna was part of a study for high-risk T cell ALL.
 She began with inpatient treatment in the hospital and then transitioned to a mix of outpatient and inpatient treatments, as well as home-based treatments, depending on the phase of the protocol.
 She received a variety of tests including echo-cardiograms, CAT scans, ultrasounds, as well as many blood product transfusions.
 She has had restrictive diets for her kidney stones and when she would become neutropenic during treatment.
 She has been accessed hundreds of times and she continues to face that with grace and strength.
 In February 2018, Anna finally had her last day of chemotherapy.
 Her family was thrilled and threw a party in her honor with shirts that said, “No More Chemo for Anna.”
 Even after Anna found out she would be done with treatment she still hoped she could visit her friends though, the doctors and nurses who supported her throughout her fight.

 Even though she is a child, Anna has wisdom and serenity beyond her years.
 Ruth says Anna is her hero because, “I have known adults who have struggled with less than what she has to overcome.
 She handles every needle access, lumbar puncture, scan, transfusion, new medicine and appointment with a positive attitude and joy.
 She truly looks forward to her clinic visits because in her mind she sees the big picture, that we are keeping the leukemia away and that she can see all her doctor and nurse friends.
 She sees the world in such a positive and happy light, that you cannot spend time with her and wallow in anything you have to overcome.
 She is generous in every blessing she receives and always asks if her sister can also have a gift, if she can share the treat meant for just her and if we can give our extra money to people she sees asking for it.
 She takes charge of her treatment because she is endlessly curious about what is happening to her, but she consistently thinks of how her actions impact others.
 If she were anyone else, I would want to be her friend or student.
 So I consider myself ever so lucky to be her mom and I try to keep her spirit in mind when I am confronted with challenges.
 She really is my hero.”